Trimmer Presentation Outline

 6. Application

-A. Power To Weight – high power with low weight to increase productivity.
+A. Power To Weight – high power with low weight to increase

 B. Plan & assess the job for safety & productivity.